pfrommerd/insteon-terminal/README.md

     stopWatch()                               stop modem from printing all incoming messages on terminal unlinkAsController(otherDevice, group)    puts modem in unlink mode to unlink as controller from device "otherDevice" on group "group"

-Now we can dump the modem's link database:
+Here is how to dump the modem's link database:

     >>> modem.getdb()
     0000 kitchenFireplaceLights         23.E8.2E  RESP  10100010 group: 01 data: 00 00 01